anassohail99/Nordivo-Assessment/PROJECT_DOCUMENTATION.md

 ### Seat Locking Flow

 1. User selects seats → Temporary lock acquired (5 minutes)
-2. Lock extends automatically when user is active
+2. Other users see locked seats as unavailable
-3. Other users see locked seats as unavailable
+3. User proceeds through add-ons selection and payment
-4. Lock expires if payment not completed
+4. Lock expires after 5 minutes if payment not completed
-5. Seats released back to pool automatically
+5. Seats automatically released back to pool on expiry

 ### Reward Points System

-- Earn 10% of booking amount as reward points
+- Earn 1 point per confirmed booking
-- 1 point = $1 USD equivalent value
+- Points are tracked in user profile
-- Spend points to waive cancellation fees
+- Points are deducted when cancelling a reservation
-- Points deducted on cancellation if applicable
+- Encourages user engagement and repeat bookings

 ### Concurrent Booking Prevention